Invasion of Chiquitos: Diplomatic mission between Argentines and Bolivians

 With the Brazilian expedition, the Argentine leaders sent a diplomatic mission to the Republic of Bolívar, to discuss the Brazilian situation, since it was now a problem for both nations.
 This was the Alvear-Diaz Velez Mission, which was led by the Argentine diplomats Carlos Maria de Alvear and José Miguel Díaz Vélez.
-They sought to convince Bolivar to lead an alliance of Colombia, Peru, Alto Peru, and Argentina (United Provinces of the River Plate).
+They sought to convince Bolivar to lead an alliance of Colombia, Peru, Upper Peru, and Argentina (United Provinces of the River Plate).
 The Argentines argued that Colombians, Bolivians and Argentines should unite against Brazil and subsequently divide the nation into several republics, thus making Great Colombia the dominant power in South America, in addition, the United Provinces would annex part of the Mato Grosso and southern Brazil, something that would facilitate an expedition against Paraguay to overthrow the Paraguayan warlord José Gaspar Rodríguez de Francia, in addition to eventually annexing Paraguay.
 This plan would also end the European constitutional monarchical system in South America, strengthening the republican model in the region, something of interest to the Venezuelan leader.
 However, Bolívar refused and maintained a certain prudence, preferring a more diplomatic solution.
 Bolivar's reticence was driven by his concern that a Hispanic alliance could trigger a similar reaction among European powers to held defend Brazil.